Maidstone travel guide

 You're Going to Love Maidstone

 With a population of 90,894, Maidstone is a must-see destination in England, United Kingdom.
-Consider staying at least one whole day in Maidstone to see all of its attractions.
+It is among the most popular tourist destinations in the country.
+Maidstone deserves at least 2 full days for you to see its main sights.

 Where to Eat in Maidstone